linode/docs/docs/security/ssl/obtaining-a-commercial-ssl-certificate-debian-ubuntu.md

 ## Adding Your Root Certificate to the CA Bundle

-If your ca-certificates bundle does not include your certificate authority's root cert, add it manually by moving the file to the source directory:
+If your ca-certificates bundle does not include your CA's root cert, add it manually by moving the file to the source directory:

     cp root-example.crt /usr/local/share/ca-certificates/